-The multi-layer bus matrix is linked to 2 x 8 DMA channels as well as DMAs dedicated to the communication and interface peripherals, ensuring uninterrupted data transfers with minimal processor overhead.
+The 10-layer bus matrix coupled with 2 x 8 DMA channels and dedicated DMAs for the communication and interface peripherals ensure uninterrupted data transfers with minimal processor overhead.

 The External Bus Interface incorporates controllers for 4-bank and 8-bank DDR2/LPDDR, SDRAM/LPSDRAM, static memories, as well as specific circuitry for MLC/SLC NAND Flash with integrated ECC up to 24 bits.